 Domestic Violence Leave

-1 April 2019 also sees the introduction of a new Domestic Violence Leave entitlement, making New Zealand the first country in the world to offer this type of leave to employees nationwide.
-Domestic Violence Leave will be paid using the calculations in the Holidays Act, for BAPS leave (Bereavement Leave, Alternative Holiday, Public Holidays and Sick Leave).
+1 April 2019 also sees the introduction of a new Domestic Violence Leave entitlement, making New Zealand one of the first countries in the world to offer this type of leave to employees.
+Employees will have the right to take 10 days of leave per year to deal with the effects of Domestic Violence.
+People who are affected can include anyone who has directly experienced domestic violence, or who takes care of a child under the age of 17 who has experienced some form of Domestic Violence.
+This form of leave will be paid using the calculations in the Holidays Act, for BAPS leave (Bereavement Leave, Alternative Holiday, Public Holidays and Sick Leave).
 BAPS leave is paid at the rate of the relevant daily pay.
 Employees may be paid the average daily pay (ADP) if it’s not possible or practicable to calculate relevant daily pay or the employee’s daily pay varies in the pay period in which the holiday or leave falls.

 Employment New Zealand has further detail on the Domestic Violence – Victims Protection Bill on their website.